chessenjoyer17/bazario/README.md

   **Bazario** allows the client to control the IoC container and scope creation, giving full control over the container’s lifecycle and preventing performance issues or side effects caused by redundant container instances.

 - **Code duplication when registering handlers**: In many libraries, handlers need to be registered both in the library’s object and in the IoC container, which results in code duplication.
-  **Bazario** eliminates this duplication by ensuring that handlers are registered directly in the DI container, making the code cleaner and easier to maintain, and reducing unnecessary configuration.
+  **Bazario** eliminates this duplication by ensuring that handlers are registered directly in the IoC container, making the code cleaner and easier to maintain, and reducing unnecessary configuration.

 - **Lack of modularity**: In other libraries, integrating different DI frameworks is challenging without rewriting significant portions of the logic.
   **Bazario** solves this problem by utilizing a modular plugin system, allowing easy integration with any DI framework.
 This provides the ability to use **Bazario** in different environments without being tied to a specific DI framework.